- Form a Company Now! +

 Multiple properties (especially spanning multiple states) or a combination of rentals and “flip” investments create additional considerations.
 Your unique situation will dictate your ultimate business structure.
 Educate yourself on common asset protection strategies for real estate investors, so you can make an educated decision.

-To form a Delaware LLC, there is some basic information you need to provide, along with a payment.
+To form a Delaware LLC, there is some basic information you need to provide.

 While Harvard Business Services specializes in Delaware formations, we will also help you form your LLC in any state.
 You can view our Delaware formation packages on our website or contact us for help getting started.

 All we need to know in order to file your limited liability company (LLC) or corporation in Delaware is:

 Once you form you real estate investment LLC, the next step is to create an operating agreement.
 In Delaware, the operating agreement is not actually filed with the state; it’s just maintained internally within the organization.
 However, because it does have legal standing, it is imperative that every LLC have a current operating agreement on file.

 While we are not lawyers and cannot guide you in creating your specific operating agreement, we do offer free LLC Operating Agreement templates that you can use.
 Just choose the type that suits you.